minhtuan2000/sparkify/README.md

 # Churn predicion with Spark

 Sparkify is a fictional music stream service created by [Udacity](https://www.udacity.com/) for the capstone project of the Data Scientist Nanodegree.
-The goal of this project is to predict the churn rate of users on the platform.
+The goal of this project is to predict the churn rate of users on the platform using Spark.

-As a streaming service, Sparkify generates a large dataset of user interactions and presumably, will continue to generate even more data in the future.
-Thus, it has entered the realm of Big Data and I used Spark to work with the data in the project.
+## Motivation

+Big data is becoming increasingly important in the industry and I believe that Spark is one of the key skills to learn in data science.
+This project is an exellent chance for me to learn Spark and apply to a real-world problem.
+Moreover, as it also conclude my journey with the Data Scientist Nanodegree, I will also be able to apply all of my knowledge from data analysis and visualization to building machine learning pipelines and show off my skills.

-## Repository
+## Directories

 `Sparkify.ipynb` and `Sparkify.html` are the main Jupyter Notebook and its corresponding HTML version.